belminf/puppet-vmwaretools/README.md

 # puppet-vmwaretools_osp

 Puppet module for installing VMware tools via OSP.
+See manifests/init.pp for more.

 Resources:
 --